cayrusa/ShatteredAscension-PreludeBooklet/PreludeBooklet.md

 ### Phase 2: Production and Claims

 - In secret, players produce units at their starting Space Dock, respecting its production capacity and using the resource value of their Home System.
-They place these units in their reserve (reserves are private).
+They place these units in their Quick Reaction Force (they are private).
 Ignore Technologies at this step
-- Some Prelude Cards will add bonus units to the reserve of a player
+- Some Prelude Cards will add bonus units to the Quick Reaction Force of a player
-- In secret, players assign units from their reserve to their Prelude Cards with claims, and choose which system/planets these claim target.
+- In secret, players assign units from their Quick Reaction Force to their Prelude Cards with claims, and choose which system/planets these claim target.
 Unassigned units are considered as assigned to their Home System.
 - Reveal all
 - Resolve Space Battle between fleets that moved to the same system.
 Winning fleets can land their cargo on any planets in the system.
 Technologies do apply for combats.
 - Resolve Invasion Combat between ground units on the same planets.
 Technologies do apply for combats.